-Simply put, debt relief is a restructuring or reorganizing of your debt that helps you pay off what you owe more easily.
+Simply put, debt settlement is a restructuring or reorganizing of your debt that helps you pay off what you owe more easily.
 It involves negotiating to settle your debt for less than the full amount you owe.
 Debt settlement is designed to help you lighten the financial load you are carrying and get back on the road to financial health.

 There are a variety of reasons that you may need debt relief.
 Sometimes it can be due to reckless spending habits.
 But in many cases, it may be attributable to circumstances beyond your control, such as the loss of a job, a death in the family which reduces household income considerably, or a medical emergency that depletes your finances.

 Whatever the reasons for your current financial difficulties, debt relief offers a way for you to make your situation more manageable.